 Most handlers call the airline ahead of time and let the airline know they'll be traveling with a Service Dog (because the airline may put a note on the ticket).
 When you walk up to the security line, the employee in charge sometimes sends you to a separate line.
 This is oftentimes a shorter queue, such as the one for known travelers or employees of the airlines.
 There will still be security stations to contend with (usually old-school metal detectors rather than the scanning booths).
 We recommend that you take off the dog's vest, collar, and leash at this point, so you can put them through the conveyor belt and they can get x-rayed (just like they do with people.
 The procedure varies, but often the handler walks through the security booth, leaving the dog, then calls the dog through, and then the dog is directly inspected by security.
 Then you can put the dog’s collar, vets, and leash back on.
-Sometimes the TSA does a hand swab on the handler, too.
+Sometimes the TSA does a hand-swab on the handler, too.